 - Addictive: As you might have guessed, sugar is addictive.
-But what you may not have guessed is just how addictive sugar can be.
+But what you may not have guessed is just how addictive sugar is to humans.
 When scientists test rats addicted to sugar they find that the addiction to sugar is just as strong as other addictions (like cigarettes, alcohol and even hard drugs).
 If you doubt this, try staying away from all sugar for just one day and you will see what a powerful hold that white stuff has over you.
-When you do a sugar detox you have to battle your addictions.

-- Weight Gain: The more sugar you eat, the more you are going weigh.
+- Weight Gain: The more sugar you eat, the more you are going weigh (simple as that).
 The reason for this is that your body doesn’t want to waste the energy that you eat.
 Your body only needs so much fuel and when you eat too much sugar it is going to store all that extra energy as fat.
 Most people who go on a sugar detox lose a lot of weight.

-- Hurts Your Brain: Sugar is responsible for that fuzzy thinking you get in the middle of the day and can lead to headaches, problems focusing and maybe even depression. (see: What Sugar Does to Your Brain)
+- Hurts Your Brain: Sugar is responsible for that fuzzy thinking you get in the middle of the day and can lead to headaches, problems focusing and maybe even depression and Alzheimer’s. (see: What Sugar Does to Your Brain)

 How to do a Sugar Detox

 Going on a sugar detox is easy, right?
 All you have to do is stop eating all sugar.
 Well… it is easy to say you should do a sugar detox but much harder to actually do.